codymj/LuxIRC/README.md

 Current Progress:
 -----------------
+* 2016/08/01 - Upon 'connect' in NetworkDlg, network is added to QTreeWidget along with children items (#channels).
+Also able to remove networks via Ctrl+W.
 * 2016/07/29 - Implemented the Connection class to successfully transfer data in Connection objects from NetworkDlg to MainWindow.
 Also fixed a segfault which occured if clicking 'Cancel' in NetworkDlg which sent a null pointer to MainWindow.
 * 2016/07/27 - Started to implement the Connection class.
 * 2016/07/25 - Created the Connection class for handling the logic of connecting to networks.
 Each Connection will connect through its own thread.